kmamal/node-sdl/README.md

       * `all: <string>[]` A list of all audio drivers.
       * `current: <string>|<null>` The audio driver that is currently selected.

-This object is filled with the information produced during the initialization of SDL.
+The `sdl.info` object is filled with information produced during the initialization of SDL.
-All the values will remain constant throughout the execution of the program.
+All the values remain constant throughout the execution of the program.

-If you want to initialize SDL with drivers other than the default ones, you can do so via its [environment variables](https://wiki.libsdl.org/FAQUsingSDL).
+To initialize SDL with video/audio drivers other than the default ones, set the appropriate [environment variables](https://wiki.libsdl.org/FAQUsingSDL) to the desired value.

-Note that the `current` video or audio driver can be `null`.
+Note that the `current` video or audio driver may be `null`.
-This can happen on systems that don't have any compatible devices, such as on a CI pipeline.
+This usually happens on systems that don't have any compatible devices, such as on a CI pipeline.

 Sample data for Ubuntu: